 Lewis, C. S. On Stories, and Other Essays on Literature.
 Harcourt Brace Jovanovich, 1982.

-Suzan Cumings is a 9th grader and lifelong Veritas student.
-She lives in Sand Springs, Oklahoma and enjoys dancing, exploring the woods, and reading stories.
+Suzan Cumings was a 9th grader at the time of this writing and lifelong Veritas student.
+She lives enjoys dancing, exploring the woods, and reading stories.